Apricot blossoms flowering in southern Vietnam

-The shrubs blossom profusely here during Vietnamese Tet, where they are viewed as the spirit of the holiday.
-The timing of their blooms, coupled with the fact that the plants can endure the year-long heat and humidity of the region, make them very special flowers indeed.
-In Ho Chi Minh City, there are many beautiful artificial renditions as well.
+The shrub blossoms profusely here during Vietnamese Tet, where it is viewed as the spirit of the holiday.
+The timing of its blooms, coupled with the fact that it can endure year-long heat and humidity, makes it a very special flower.
+In Ho Chi Minh City, there are many artificial renditions as well.

-The five-petal variety, most common in the southern part of the country, symbolizes the ‘Five Blessings” of longevity, wealth, peace, health and love of virtues.
-And the deep yellow color represents good luck, happiness and prosperity.
+Generally, the five-petal variety is the most common in the southern part of the country where each section stands for one of five blessings; longevity, wealth, peace, health and love of virtues.
+And the deep yellow color of this Tet flower represents happiness, prosperity and good luck.

 Apricot blossoms blooming on a fence in southern Vietnam

-Although you’ll see plenty of them in southern Vietnam, too, it’s the reddish-pink or pink petals of peach blossom that take center stage in northern Vietnam.
+Although you’ll see plenty of them in southern Vietnam, too, it’s the reddish-pink or pink petals of the peach blossom that take center stage in northern Vietnam.
 Here, they are considered harbingers of good fortune.
-The most intensely colored ones are most favored.
+The most intensely-colored ones are most favored.

-Peach blossoms are believed to ward off evil spirits.
-Blooming in early spring in the north (during Tet), they bring fresh vitality to the home.
-Given that northern Vietnam is colder than the south, the flowers also are believed to have ‘brave heart’ as they bloom while while other plants remain dormant.
-They are believed to keep the family healthy and peaceful.
+Peach blossoms bloom early in the north.
+Due to the fact that northern Vietnam is colder than the south, these Tet flowers are believed to have ‘brave heart’ since they bloom while other plants are dormant.
+They are also presumed to keep the family peaceful and healthy.

-Workers spray paint gold branches to compliment peach blossoms in Ho Chi Minh
+Workers spray paint gold branches to compliment peach blossoms in Ho Chi MinhÁ

 Illuminated peach blossom in shop window in Saigon